krlsdgzmn/agira-dapp/README.md

    - Go to the [Juno website](https://juno.build).
    - Create a collection named `orders`.
    - Create a collection named `cart`.
+   - Create a collection named `products`.
+   - Create a collection named `farmers`.

 8. **Read the Juno Documentation**